vijaysharm/ehyo-android/README.md

 +++ Need to support a non-existent manifest (as an empty file) ++ Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
-++ Support loading templates from disk or remote (and not just ones from the packaged JAR) ++ Support optional in the template parameter file
-+++ See blank activity template
-++ Support --<parameter> where the argument is the same parameter in the template ++ Read the min- supported properties on the template object and filter out non-applicable ones during execution
+++ Support loading templates from disk or remote (and not just ones from the packaged JAR) ++ Support --<parameter> where the argument is the same as the parameter id in the template ++ Read the min- supported properties on the template object and filter out non-applicable ones during execution
-+ Support the 'revision' attribute on dependencies from template (see Login Activity)
++ Will not upgrade your dependency, will simply add a second instance of it

 + Write integration tests
 ++ for templates